- FFF Advocate:

 “If she had been vaccinated against influenza, there was a 90% chance she wouldn’t be here like this.”

-Because she was young and strong, Michael believed she would pull through.
+Because she was young and strong, Michael believed Cecilia would pull through.
 However, he watched his beautiful wife lay in that hospital bed fighting for her life for eight agonizing days.
 He explains it as the hardest thing he has ever endured and stated it was worse than what he witnessed during military combat.
 Eventually, her kidneys started to fail, and on the morning of the eighth day, her body couldn’t fight anymore.
 Cecilia ultimately died of pneumonia and complications brought on by influenza.

 Michael, like many others, believed it was not possible for flu to kill his perfectly healthy 45-year-old wife considering all that modern medicine can do.
 What he regrets the most is that he and Cecilia had trivialized the flu and did not use the best preventive measure available: an annual flu shot.

-In the season Cecilia lost her life to flu, there were 67 adults who died from flu in San Diego County and 25 of those were between the ages of 35 and 64.
+In the season Cecilia lost her life to flu, there were 67 adults who died from flu in San Diego County and 25 of those were between the ages of 35-64.
 Michael now knows that the flu virus is aggressive, sneaky, and potentially deadly, but he worries about those who still don’t realize the dangers of flu.
 He shares Cecilia’s story to let other adults know that no one is invincible to flu, even if you believe you are because you are young, strong, or healthy.
-He only wishes he had known all this before flu took his wife’s life.
+He only wishes he had known all this before the flu took his wife’s life.

 - Share this Story: